 There are the odd minus points.
 Sometimes Karl Freund lacks interest in scenes and abruptly curtails them.
 There is a certain silliness at times in the images of Zita Johann parading about in traditional Egyptian head-dress and ridiculous curled bangs or David Manners rambling about falling in love with corpses.
 There are some odd vagueries to the plot, which cannot decide what type of role it wants Zita Johann to play throughout she seems to waver between a social sophisticate, a seductive vampishness and the end scenes where she is reduced to a typical 1930s open-tonsilled wallflower in distress.

 Director Karl Freund was a cinematographer in his native Germany and fled to the US after the Nazis came to power.
 In Germany, Freund had worked on classics like Fritz Langs The Spiders (1919), The Golem (1920), F.W.
 Murnaus The Last Laugh (1924) and Langs Metropolis (1927).
 In the US, Freund had made barely a handful of films as cinematographer, including Dracula, before being snapped up to make his directorial debut with The Mummy.
 Freund would only go on to make a half-dozen other films the most notable among these being the demented possessed hands/mad surgeon film Mad Love (1935).
-He later returned to cinematography, working on American classics like Camille (1936), The Good Earth (1937), Green Hell (1940), Pride and Prejudice (1940) and A Guy Named Joe (1943).
+He later returned to cinematography, working on American classics such as Camille (1936), The Good Earth (1937), Green Hell (1940), Pride and Prejudice (1940) and A Guy Named Joe (1943).

 Universals Mummy sequels are: The Mummys Hand (1940), The Mummys Tomb (1942), The Mummys Ghost (1944), The Mummys Curse (1944) and Abbott and Costello Meet the Mummy (1955).
 In all but the last of these, the mummy is referred to as Kharis instead of Im-ho-tep.
 In The Mummys Hand, the role was played by stuntman Tom Tyler and was taken up in the subsequent sequels by Lon Chaney Jr, until the overtly comedic Abbott and Costello Meet the Mummy where it was played by stuntman Edwin Packer and renamed Klaris.
-There were three remakes in Hammers The Mummy (1959) with Christopher Lee as the mummy, which essentially wrote its own story unrelated to this; and Stephen Sommers The Mummy (1999) with Arnold Vosloo as the mummy, which reconstructs the basics as a high adventure and has the mummy accompanied by an arsenal of CGI effects; and the upcoming The Mummy (2017) starring Tom Cruise.
+There were three remakes in Hammers The Mummy (1959) with Christopher Lee as the mummy, which essentially wrote its own story unrelated to this; and Stephen Sommers The Mummy (1999) with Arnold Vosloo as the mummy, which reconstructs the basics as a high adventure and has the mummy accompanied by an arsenal of CGI effects; and The Mummy (2017) starring Tom Cruise.
 The Summers film also produced two sequels with The Mummy Returns (2001) and The Mummy: Tomb of the Dragon Emperor (2008).
 The Mummy has also made appearances in monster bashes like Mad Monster Party?
 (1967), Transylvania 6-5000 (1985) and The Monster Squad (1987).
 One intriguing project was the 60-minute film Kreating Karloff (2006), a mix of documentary and biopic where actor Connor Trimmis restages scenes from Frankenstein and The Mummy with he playing Boris Karloff and takes us behind the making of either film.